-Iwan Rheon, who played the much hated Ramsey Bolton could actually have been Jon Snow!
-It was down to him and Kit Harrington for the part before the makers decided on Kit.
+Iwan Rheon, who played the much-hated Ramsey Bolton could actually have been Jon Snow!
+It boiled down to him and Kit Harrington for the part before the makers decided on Kit.
 Probably for good reason because Rheon’s portrayal of Ramsey was a memorable one.

 2. Sophie Turner adopted Lady for real!

-While Lady, Sansa’s direwolf, didn’t last on the show very long (2 episodes), however, she’s still a part of the GoT family!
-After she was executed by Ned Stark on the show, Zunni, the dog who played Lady was out of a job, so Sophie Turner adopted her.
+While Lady, Sansa’s dire wolf, didn’t last on the show very long (2 episodes), however, she’s still a part of the GoT family!
+After she was executed by Ned Stark on the show, Zunni, the dog who played Lady, did not have a job, so Sophie Turner adopted her.

 3. Dany and the Horse Heart